nicolamahon/MedLab/README.md

 Error Checking:
-If the user does not select a crew member from the Crew Manifest table, but selects to enter the Main Menu immediately, the program will termninate softly with an exit splash screen.
+If the user does not select a crew member from the Crew Manifest table, but selects to enter the Main Menu immediately, the program will terminate softly with an exit splash screen.
 This to prevent the program displaying any data that is not associated with a crew member.

 ![Crew Manifest](/screenshots/crewManifestScreen.jpg?raw=true "Crew Manifest")